window-at tells you which window contains a

 arguments and returns a frame.
 The default value is a function which

-creates a frame using parameters from pop-up-frame-alist
+creates a frame using parameters from pop-up-frame-alist.

-is the basic primitive for finding a way to show a
+display-buffer is the basic primitive for finding a way to show a

 buffer on the screen.
 You can customize its behavior by storing a

-function in the variable display-buffer-function
+function in the variable display-buffer-function.
+If this

-calls it to do
+variable is non-nil, then display-buffer calls it to do

 the work.
 Your function should accept two arguments, as follows:

-, means you should find another window to
+nil, means you should find another window to

 display buffer in, even if it is already visible in the selected